dakujem/selectoo/README.md

 SelectBox & MultiSelectBox hybrid input with lazy & asynchronous options loading capabilities to be used with Select2, Selectize, Chosen and similar UI libraries.

-The Aim of Slectoo is to be reusable and flexible.
+The aim of Slectoo is to provide a flexible tool for creating reusable select inputs.

 ## Features